 Pathways to Employment

-Classroom teachers, guides, counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists and college experiential and adventure education graduates describe many of our staff’s backgrounds that demonstrate the diversity of our staffing pool.
-Many senior staff started their professional outdoor career with Outward Bound by taking an Instructor Development Course and/or stepped into a Internship role.
-If you do not meet the qualifications for employment as an Assistant Instructor, these are great avenues to consider.
+Successful staff come from diverse backgrounds and positions including classroom teachers, guides, camp counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists, and college experiential and adventure education graduates.
+Many senior staff started their professional outdoor career with Outward Bound by taking an Outdoor Educator Course or stepping into a Logistics Coordinator role.

 Sign Up for Updates